- DigitalOcean App Platform

 Heroku's interface was the most complicated, providing many pricing and other options.
-As the most mature platform of the three, it has acquired more features over time, but these are generally a hinderance if you just want to deploy a basic application.
+As the most mature platform of the three, it has acquired more features over time, but these are generally a hindrance if you just want to deploy a basic application.

-DigitalOcean provided a simpler platform, but requires payment details up front which slows down the initial process.
+DigitalOcean provided a simpler platform, but requires payment details up front, which slows down the initial process.

 Code Capsules was the simplest for a first-time user.
 It follows a simple pipeline of three steps to get from GitHub to production.

 Finally, each platform offers a custom domain name to host your application.
-DigitalOcean generates a fully random name which can't be changed during the deployment process (though it can be customized later in their settings page.)
-Heroku allows a customized domain, but as it is the most popular platform it is hard to find an available domain.
+DigitalOcean generates a fully random name, which can't be changed during the deployment process (though it can be customized later in their settings page.)
+Heroku allows a customized domain, but as it is the most popular platform, it is hard to find an available domain.
 The first name we chose on Code Capsules was accepted.

 Step-by-step guide to deploy to each provider